vrtpro/evelyn/README.md

 ## 🧠 Project philosophy

 The beginning of this project was made to introduce [Evelyn](https://youtube.com/c/HaiHaloEpel) to a larger audience with a website.
 It was also made for tribute purposes.
-Besides the formal reason, another reason is because i simps her.
+Besides the formal reason, another reason is because i simp her.

 ## 🍎 Installing

 ### 🛠️ Requirements

-A [node.js](https://nodejs.org) >= v12.16.2 setup with [pnpm](https://pnpm.io) is highly recommended.
+A [node.js](https://nodejs.org) >= 12.16.2 setup with [pnpm](https://pnpm.io) is highly recommended.

 ### 📦 Install dependencies